HolgerJanz/FujiNetToolsSpartaDOS/README.md

 These tools are based on the SIO commands implemented by FujiNet.
 Current issues and limitations can be found in the official [tools](https://github.com/FujiNetWIFI/fujinet-config-tools/issues) and [firmware](https://github.com/FujiNetWIFI/fujinet-platformio/issues) repositories.

-Use option /? for short description.
+Use option /? for short description e.g., FCONFIF /?.

-The current version of the tools is: 02-04-23

 holgerjanz@abbuc.social